What we’re about

 We are a proudly diverse, inclusive and multi cultural group and welcome people of every race, religion, nationality, sexual orientation, gender identity etc etc.

 Membership of our group is absolutely free but at each of our events we do appreciate donations of £2.00 per person towards our substantial MeetUp fees and other operating costs such as unpaid time off work for those of us organisers who are self employed.
-Running this group and facilitating quality mountain outings for like minded people under professional level guidance is quite a money pit so if those benefiting from our activities can help out in some small way it is always very welcome.
-Please read the notes below and we hope to hear from you soon....
+Running this group and facilitating quality mountain outings for people with a shared interest is quite a money pit so if those benefiting from our activities can help out in some small way it is always very welcome.
+Any money paid is merely a donation towards our costs in bringing like minded people together.
+You are NOT purchasing any product or service such as guidance, insurance or an experience etc. Please read the notes below and we hope to hear from you soon....

 Important Notes: